 Whimsy Stick

 You cannot suppress prey drive out of a dog.
 Every trainer who has tried has the same result: a dog whose drive comes back harder the moment suppression fails.
-Here is the instinct-based framework for training a high prey drive dog that actually produces real-world focus, recall, and calm.
+Here is the framework that actually produces real-world focus, recall, and calm.

-To see measurable baseline arousal drop
+To measurable baseline arousal drop

 5 phases

-In the full high prey drive training protocol
+In the full high prey drive protocol

 6 steps